Puff Pancake Recipe

-This Puff Pancake Recipe, also called a German Pancake, is a sweet pancake that bakes up puffed and is perfect with fresh berries, maple syrup, or jam.
+This Puff Pancake Recipe, also called a German pancakes or Dutch baby, is a sweet pancake that bakes up puffed and is the perfect brunch dish or alternative to traditional pancakes.

 This recipe goes by many names.
-A Dutch Baby, a German Pancake, or a Puff Pancake.
+A Dutch Baby, German pancakes, or as we call it, a puff pancake.
 I am sure there are other names for it.
-But whatever you call it, it is a puffed-up baked pancake that is made with eggs, cream, or milk and a bit of flour.
+But whatever you call it, it is essentially a giant pancake.
+A puffed-up baked pancake that is made with eggs, milk and a bit of flour to be exact.

-I would have never thought a recipe this simple could create such a lovely breakfast dish.
-When at first glance this Puff Pancake Recipe looks like something we would need to master and that is what makes this recipe so great.
+When it comes to pancake recipes, this one lands on the easy recipe side of things.
+The best part is it only takes a couple minutes to whip up and 20 minutes to bake!
+When at first glance this puff pancake recipe looks like something we would need to master and that is what makes this recipe so great.
 It is impressive, delicious, and simple to throw together any day of the week.

 What You Will Need To Make It